liip/drifter/docs/roles/others.md

 # Ruby

-Install Ruby gem integration for Debian and dev dependencies.
+Install Ruby, Gem integration for Debian and dev dependencies.

 Any Debian ruby package should then be also recognized as a Gem.
 You can however continue to install Gems using the `gem` utility if you need a specific version